catgriffin85/pp3-survey-results/README.md

 If the user enters "N", they will be thanked for their response and no futher messages are displayed.

 If the user enters "Y", they will be asked to input their email address.
-Using code taken from [Geeks for Geeks website](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python) and in re import email validation has been set up.
+Using code taken from [Geeks for Geeks website](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python) an email validation has been set up.
 The user must enter a valid email address to continue.
 Once the email address has been validated the user will be thanked and confirmation that they have been entered into the draw is displayed.

 ![Draw Section](/assets/images/draw-section.png)